markzuckerburg600-glitch/summarizer/README.md

-Video summarizer u don't need the pywidgets and dotenv that was jus experiment
+Youtube video summarizer u don't need the pywidgets and dotenv that was jus experiment